saikiranreddypv2104/UVM-Test-Bench-For-APB-Protocol/README.md

 ## Overview
 The Universal Verification Methodology (UVM) is a powerful standard framework for verifying complex digital designs.UVM excels in creating reusable and scalable verification environments.

-- **Reusability:** UVM promotes creating modular components that can be reused across different verification projects.
+- **Reusability:** UVM promotes creating modular components that can be reused across verification projects.
-- **Scalability:** The UVM approach allows you to easily adapt your testbench to accommodate growing design complexity.
+- **Scalability:** The UVM approach allows you to quickly adapt your testbench to accommodate growing design complexity.
 - **Standardization:** UVM provides a standardized methodology for verification component creation, improving code readability and maintainability.

 ## Testbench Components